Our new building is fully accessible, if you have any concerns, please speak to us before your arrival.

 At the hospice we advise all staff, patients and visitors to wash their hands with our special alcohol gel on entering and leaving any clinical areas, and also to use the hand washing technique shown at each sink when washing your hands with soap.

-We have an infection prevention and control team who advise patients, staff and visitors on hand hygiene and environmental cleanliness and also carry out audits on activities such as hand hygiene, waste, safe environment and sharps safety.
+We have infection prevention and control procedures to advise patients, staff and visitors on hand hygiene and environmental cleanliness and we also carry out audits on activities such as hand hygiene, waste, safe environment and sharps safety.

 They ensure that all staff adhere to the infection prevention control policy which is in line with NHS Greater Glasgow and Clyde’s policy.